 Parish Council meeting

-The next meeting of Thrybergh Parish Council is to be held on Thursday 7th December at 6:30pm in the parish hall.
+The next meeting of Thrybergh Parish Council will be on Thursday 3rd July in the Parish Hall starting at 6:30pm.

-Can members of the public wishing to attend the meeting please inform the clerk prior to the meeting.
+Can members of the public wishing to attend please inform the clerk prior to the meeting.

 The Dalton and Thrybergh Ward Bulletin